Read the Signs – Street Names in Liverpool Connected to the Trade in Enslaved Africans

 John Ashton (1711-1759)

-John Ashton was a salt merchant who also invested in the slave trade.
-He used his profits from salt and slavery to subsidise the construction of the Sankey Canal, owning 51 out of the 120 shares.
+John Ashton was a salt merchant who also invested in the trade in enslaved Africans.
+He used his profits from selling salt and enslaved people to subsidise the construction of the Sankey Canal, owning 51 out of the 120 shares.
 His son, Nicholas, used the family fortune to purchase coalmines in Parr, St Helens; he also acquired Woolton Hall in 1772, inviting Robert Adam to redesign the interior, maybe his only completed commission in Lancashire.

 The Ashton family is also commemorated with other streets that bear their name; Ashton Square in Woolton and Ashton Drive in Hunts Cross.
-The Ashtons were not alone in using the proceeds of slavery to invest in the industrial development of Britain.
+The Ashtons were not alone in using proceeds from trading in enslaved men and women to invest in the industrial development of Britain.

 John Blackburne, (1693-1786)

-Originally from Orford near Warrington, John Blackburne was a slave trader who is named on the list of merchants trading with Africa in 1752.
+Originally from Orford near Warrington, John Blackburne was a slave trader.
+He's named on the list of merchants trading with Africa in 1752.
 John Blackburne senior served as mayor of Liverpool in 1760 and was an active member of the town’s elite.

-Blackburne was also an investor in canal building; many Liverpool slave traders diversified their economic interests to take advantage of industries springing up around southern Lancashire.
+Blackburne was also an investor in canal building.
+Many Liverpool traders who established a business trading in enslaved people went on to diversify their economic interests, taking advantage of industries springing up around southern Lancashire.
 These included salt manufacture, banking, shipbuilding, rope-making and coal mining.

 By the 1780’s the Blackburnes had acquired large tracts of land in and around Liverpool and John’s son, also named John, used some of this land to build Blackburne House, completed in 1790.

-Following in his father’s footsteps, John junior served as mayor of Liverpool in 1788 and was to become a founder member of the Athenaeum Club, along with many of Liverpool’s slave traders and abolitionists.
+Following in his father’s footsteps, John junior served as mayor of Liverpool in 1788.
+He also became a founder member of the Athenaeum Club, along with many of Liverpool’s slave traders and abolitionists.
 The Blackburnes are also remembered in Great Orford Street, named after their estate near Warrington where they had a famous hothouse, thought to be the first in the country to grow pineapples, coffee, tea and sugarcane.

 Blackburne Street in Garston is also named after the family as the Blackburnes moved their salt works there in 1798.
-John Blackburne Sr was the father of noted American ornithologist, Ashton Blackburne.
+John Blackburne Senior was the father of noted American ornithologist, Ashton Blackburne.

 Bryan Blundell (1675-1756)

-Blundell served twice as mayor of Liverpool in 1721 and 1728,and was one of Liverpool’s most prominent merchants during the first half of the eighteenth century.
+Blundell served twice as mayor of Liverpool in 1721 and 1728, and was one of Liverpool’s most prominent merchants during the first half of the 18th century.
 He used his influence to get other local merchants to contribute to the building and upkeep of a new home for the Blue Coat in 1718.
-Although the administration of the school became one of his chief interests he remained a ship owner into his seventies and had the slave ship the Sea Flower built between 1745-48.
-His sons Jonathan and Richard were both involved in the slave trade, as were his grandsons, Bryan and Henry.
+Although the administration of the school became one of his chief interests he remained a ship owner into his seventies and had the Sea Flower ship built between 1745-48 as a vessel for transporting enslaved men and women.
+His sons Jonathan and Richard were also involved in the trade of enslaved Africans, as were his grandsons, Bryan and Henry.

 The Blundells also invested significantly in the coalmines around St Helens.
 The Blue Coat Hospital is the oldest building in Liverpool city centre and is one of the very few buildings in the city built in the Queen Anne style.
 The Blue Coat School still exists but moved from the old building in 1906 to new accommodation in Wavertree.
 It is one of Liverpool’s most prestigious schools and many Liverpool notables have been educated there, including the artist Richard Ansdell RA, who painted “The Hunted Slaves”, which can be seen at the new International Slavery Museum.
 The Blue Coat celebrated its tercentenary during Liverpool’s year as European Capital of Culture in 2008.
 The Blue Coat hospital building has been in use for many years as The Blue Coat Arts Centre, a leading centre for the contemporary arts.